 2009 After 13 years at the top and with 34 years in the industry Bob calls it quits retiring to travel Australia, selling the family business to his 3 sons Ben, Robbie and Matt.

-2010-2012 With the 3 boys in control they push the business forward with new, faster, safer methods of moving houses.
-With a decreasing economy the boys manage to deliver a top quality job at a lower rate, this increasing the amount of houses moved and the business continues to grow.
+2010-2012 With the 3 boys in control they push the business forward with new, faster and safer methods of moving houses.
+With a decreasing economy the boys manage to deliver a top quality job at a lower rate, thus increasing the amount of houses moved and the business continues to grow.

 2014 With only the 2 boys and Ashleigh left in the business, they push the business forward.
 Using the most modern technology they are able to move more houses than ever before in less time.